tkhkokd/Notes/AWSConfigurations.md

 4. Perform the actions in the job document by ```UpdateJobExecution```
 5. ```DescribeJobExecution``` to monitor job execution
 6. Call the ```UpdateJobExecution``` MQTT API to update the job execution status

+### Amazon Virtual Private Cloud (VPC)

+Subnets enables to group aws resources (instances) by security needs.
+Internet Gateway is the gateway between a VPC and the Internet.

+Creating a PUBLIC facing instance in a subnet (within a VPC).
+The instance will be able to communicate with the internet or local computer using SSH.

 ### Amazon RDS Security